open-quantum-safe/oqs-provider/README.md

 Open work items are
 - (CI) Testing on platforms other than Ubuntu (x86_64)
-- hybrid and fully TLS-integrated quantum-safe signature functionality
+- fully TLS-integrated quantum-safe signature functionality

 If any of these features are needed, please refer to and use the [OQS-OpenSSL1.1.1](https://github.com/open-quantum-safe/openssl) fork